AdBlue Crystallisation

 -

-Preventing Crystallization: If you anticipate cold weather, make sure to keep your vehicle in a heated environment or use parking heaters, if available.
+Preventing AdBlue Crystallization: If you anticipate cold weather, make sure to keep your vehicle in a heated environment or use parking heaters, if available.
 This will help prevent AdBlue from freezing and ensure that your vehicle's emissions control system continues to function properly.

 -

 Buying AdBlue: When purchasing AdBlue, ensure that you're buying it from reputable sources to ensure its quality and composition.
-If the AdBlue you buy has been exposed to extreme cold temperatures for a prolonged period, it's a good idea to inspect it for any signs of crystallization before using it.
+If the AdBlue you buy has been exposed to extreme cold temperatures for a prolonged period, it's a good idea to inspect it for any signs of AdBlue crystallization before using it.

 -